Summer holidays: Are they too long?

 Charlotte Gater, Head of Curriculum at Explore Learning says: “Six weeks is a long break from learning so it’s understandable that parents are concerned.
 It’s reassuring to see that the majority of parents recognise this and believe that reading, writing and maths should be kept in routines in some way.
 It’s great that so many families make the most of online resources and enjoy cultural, educational days out like trips to museums.
 These are perfect ways to keep children entertained and to learn new things in a fun way as a family over summer.”

 The summer holidays can be a great time to consolidate topics children have learned over the past year and start building up their confidence ahead of the new term.
 That’s where we come in!
-Try Explore Learning for free today to see your child develop a love learning.
+Try Explore Learning for free today to see your child develop a love of learning.

 Discover more interesting posts from our blog